whoisdavidvu/brockhaus-coding-challenge/README.md

 - expiration date
 - price

-There are cheese and wine products with following properties
+There are cheese and wine products with following properties:
 - They have a base price that does not change.
 - The final price is determined through the quality rating of the product (base price + 0.1€ * quality rating).
 - Cheese has to have a quality of atleast 30, otherwise it can not be put on shelves or has to be cleared out when it reaches a quality rating of 30.